mirage335-colossus/ubiquitous_bash/README.md

 # Future Work
 * Ongoing evaluation of 'deprecated' , 'obsolete' , or otherwise less than known to be compatible with modern and future versions of "bash" .

+* Demonstrate ability to preserve less dependable SSDs (ie. typical SD Cards) by automatically detecting usable '/dev/shm' as "$metaDir" (derived from "$metaTmp") location.

 * Demonstrate backgrounding in _main as a means to launch multiple daemonized services under control of a single script instance.

-* Portable Cygwin installation for MSW hosts.

 * Self-contained SAMBA server would provide useful virtualization compatibility guarantees if tightly integrated.
 QEMU seems to already include a solution using similar methods.